Pytonballoon810/awesome/USAGE.md

 #### Send Selected Text to GitHub Copilot

-The `OpenTextInVSCodeCopilot.ahk` script provides quick shortcuts to send selected text from any application directly to GitHub Copilot in VS Code.
+The `AutoHotkey/OpenTextInVSCodeCopilot.ahk` script provides quick shortcuts to send selected text from any application directly to GitHub Copilot in VS Code.

 ##### Copilot Text Selection - Prerequisites